phpvms/docs/docs/developers/addons/database.md

 ### Why allow-list, not deny-list

-A deny-list of "core tables" would need updating every time phpVMS adds a table.
+A deny-list of "core tables" would need updating every time phpvms adds a table.
 The allow-list catches **all** core tables (none start with `{author}_`) and **all** other authors' tables automatically.
 It also lets you share tables across your own addons — `acme/reports` may legitimately